gladimdim/locadeserta/index_en.md

 # What is this

-Interactive Fiction.
-This game allows to dive into heroic epoch in XVII century, which took part in the southern part of Ukraine, at Loca Deserta.
-You not only read the story but you can select how it proceeds further!
-Depending on your selections you can get absolutely different events, encounters.
-Or you can even die.
+Interactive fiction.
+This game allows you to dive into the heroic epoch of the XVII century and experience the unforgettable life of a Cossack in the Wild Fields of southern Ukraine.
+You will not only get a chance to read the story but determine how it will develop!
+The fate of the brave Cossack depends on your choices and his life is in your hands.

 # About the book

-At the beginning of XVII century a confrontation flares up between Polish-Lithuanian Commonwealth and Ottoman Empire.
-As a result of a devastating defeat in the Battle of Cecora, a lot of noblemen, cossacks and soldiers perished or were captured by Turks and Tatars.
-A fate of a young cossack, wayfaring through the Wild FIelds in a desperate attempt to escape from captivity, depends on a reader of this interactive fiction.
-All challenges are equally hard: survive in a steppe, avoid the revenge of Tatars, win the trust of cossack fishermen and return home.
-But the time of the final battle that will change history is coming.
-Will the main character be able to participate in it and stay alive and where his life will go from there - only You know the answer.
+At the beginning of the XVII century a confrontation flares up between the Polish-Lithuanian Commonwealth and the Ottoman Empire.
+As a result of a devastating defeat at the Battle of Cecora, a lot of noblemen, Cossacks, and soldiers are killed or captured by Turks and Tatars.
+The fate of a young Cossack, wayfaring through the Wild Fields in a desperate attempt to escape from captivity, depends on the choices of the reader of this interactive fiction.
+All the challenges are equally hard: surviving in the steppe, avoiding the revenge of the Tatars, winning the trust of the Cossack fisherman and returning home.
+But the battle that will change the course of history is fast approaching.
+Will the main character be able to participate in it and stay alive?
+And how will his life go from there? – Only you know the answer!

-**Game is available in Ukrainian and English.
-Polish version comming soon**
+**The game is available in Ukrainian and English.
+The Polish version is coming soon.**

 # The game is available on Google Play Store and Apple App Store: